 Depending on when you plan your trip to this west coast Canadian city, there are some seasonal events and indoor activities that families can enjoy.
 While some exhibits and attractions like the Vancouver Aquarium and the Bloedel Conservatory are open year-round, some features like the Capilano Salmon Hatchery are only enjoyable certain times of the year.

-There are also plenty of activities for toddlers and babies if you're traveling with younger children, but be sure to check attractions before you travel to make sure they can accommodate infants.
+There are also plenty of activities for toddlers and babies if you're traveling with younger children, but be sure to check attractions before you go to make sure they can accommodate infants.
 Keep in mind that winter and spring are the wettest seasons, and the weather is unpredictable from November through mid-May.

-Vancouver is home to a number of British Columbia's best museums and art galleries, including the UBC Museum of Anthropology, which features large-scale sculptures and totems from around the world.
+Vancouver is home to some British Columbia's best museums and art galleries, including the UBC Museum of Anthropology, which features large-scale sculptures and totems from around the world.

 When it's cold and rainy outside, visit the Bloedel Conservatory where it's always balmy and tropical inside.
 Situated atop Queen Elizabeth Park, the iconic Conservatory is small.
 Families will likely spend about 45 minutes there, but it offers an excellent opportunity for bird watching, exploring, and learning about ecology.

 Often called the best venue for kids' shopping in Vancouver, the Kid's Market at Granville Island is also a perfect rainy day destination: It offers families lots of things to see and play with, plus an indoor Adventure Zone for letting the kids exercise.